 Most of the above utilize a heat source which raises the temperature of the Essential oil transforming it from liquid to gaseous state.

 Inhalation is the direct absorption of the diffused Essential oil.
-Direct inhalation is mainly required in cases of respiratory illnesses or in cases of disturbed emotional state.
+Direct inhalation is required in cases of respiratory illnesses or disturbed emotional state.
 Direct inhalation can be carried out via facial steam bath or dry inhalation.
 In order to have a facial steam bath, just put hot water in a bowl and add a few drops of Essential oil of your choice.
 Then bend over the bowl and cover up your head, forming a vapor chamber around your face.
-This aromatic steam is to be inhaled for about 10 to 20 minutes.
+Aromatic steam is to inhaled for 10 to 20 minutes.
 Use 6 to 8 drops of Essential oil per liter of water.

 Add 10 drops of any Essential oil to 5 liters of warm water, and completely immerse your feet in the mixture.

 This allows blood vessels of the feet to dilate, improves blood flow and reduces congestion in other parts of the body.
-Footbaths are especially recommended in cases of insomnia, congestion, headaches, menorreia, colds and flu, among others.
+It is recommended for insomnia, congestion, headaches, menorreia, colds and flu.